MuflahNasir/MuflahNasir/README.md

 - 🌱 I’m currently learning on enhancing my skills on React Native
 - 💞️ I’m looking to collaborate on React.js and React Native projects
 - 📫 You can reach me by sending me mail on muflahnasir@gmail.com
-- 💞️ I collaborated on React Native project https://github.com/cdmbase/fullstack-pro with other team members both for Android and IOS version
+- 💞️ I am collaborating on React Native project https://github.com/cdmbase/fullstack-pro with other team members both for Android and IOS version
 - You can also check my personal repositories to get an idea.

 <!---